ibm-cloud-docs/bandwidth-metering/faqs.md

 {: tab-group="charge-metrics"}
 {: class="simple-tab-table"}
 {: summary="Use the buttons before the table to change the context of the table.
 The column headers identify the data centers located in the specific geographical area."}

+## Is there a cost for adding a device to a bandwidth pool?
+{: #bw-add-pool-cost}
+{: faq}

+Each device that you add to a bandwidth pool incurs a cost to the pool.
+When you are adding devices to bandwidth pools, the **Summary** section displays the cost before you select to add the device.

 ## What IMS permissions do I need to view and change bandwidth allocations (or add and remove devices to and from bandwidth pools)?
 {: #bw-permissions}